eoinkelly/notes/music/theory/music.md

 2 x 1-4 followed by 3 x 1-3

 root is always the 1 of second 1-4 root is always the 3 of middle 1-3

+Pentatonic Scales are a subset of Major or Minor.
+Your harmony is still major/minor.
+If you're in A Major, you simply may choose to play A Major Pentatonic instead of the full A Major scale.
+You don't need to "build chords out of it" because the chords are already there from the Major Key.

 ### Blues scale